pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

     The Elliptic Curve Diffie-Hellman Key Exchange algorithm first standardized in NIST publication `800-56A`_, and later in `800-56Ar2`_.

+    For most applications the ``shared_key`` should be passed to a key derivation function.

     .. doctest::

         >>> from cryptography.hazmat.backends import default_backend